microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 ```

 The API responds synchronously that the request has been accepted and includes
-the Location header with an operation resource for further polling .
+the Location header with an operation resource for further polling.

 ```
 HTTP/1.1 202 Accepted